 - End the letter professionally and encourage the Hiring Manager to contact you

-There are also a few best practices to keep in mind when writing:
+There are also a few best practices to keep in mind when writing a cover letter:

-Quantify your accomplishments.
-Where possible, back up your successes with facts and data to show the impact of your developer work.
+- Quantify your accomplishments.
+Where possible, back up your successes with facts and data to show the impact of your work as a Web Developer.

-Some of the questions you may want to address in your cover letter include:
+Some of the questions you may want to address in your Web Developer cover letter include:

 - What relevant skills do you have?